Introduction

 https://organicchemistrydata.org

-As we have seen, to get this data as MolecularData
+As mentioned earlier, this data is already included as MolecularData

 instance: